 CSI: Crime Scene Investigation is an American crime drama television series.
 It premiered on the CBS network on October 6, 2000, for nine seasons.
 Anthony E. Zuiker created the series, and Jerry Bruckheimer produced it.
 Filming was primarily at Universal Studios in Universal City, California.
 CSI follows the investigations of a team of Las Vegas forensic scientists and crime scene specialists as they uncover the circumstances behind mysterious and unusual deaths and other types of crimes.

 CSI was the top show on the network several different times.
 However, it was criticized for inaccurately portraying the actual process of law enforcement investigations.
 In addition, it was criticized for excessive violence.
 Yet, CSI has received numerous nominations for industry awards and has won nine awards during its history.
-In addition, the success of the television program led to the two spins offs.
+In addition, the success of the television program led to the two spin-offs.

 Crime Scene Investigation (CSI) Miami